mishranishant01/Codsoft/README.md

 # Codsoft
-First Task(To Create A Landing Page) and Second Task( To Create a Portfolio Page) Of Codsoft Web Developer Internship
+First Task(To Create A Landing Page), Second Task( To Create a Portfolio Page) & Third Task (To Create a Calculator using HTML -CSS -JS) Of Codsoft Web Developer Internship